North Korea Threatens To ‘Sink’ Japan, Beat U.S. ‘Like A Rabid Dog’ Following Sanctions

 — Nardeep Pujji (@AWAKEALERT) September 14, 2017

-One such missile flew over the northern Japanese island of Hokkaido (home to approximately 5.5 million people), triggering emergency sirens.
+One such missile flew over the northern Japanese island of Hokkaido, which is home to approximately 5.5 million people, triggering the emergency sirens.
 That particular missile, like every other missile Pyongyang has launched recently, did not land on the ground.

 Meanwhile, nuclear tests on the ground reveal just how far Pyongyang’s nuclear capabilities have advanced.
 On September 3, the North detonated a device that they claimed was a hydrogen bomb.
-So powerful was the explosion that it registered 5.8 to 6.1 on the Richter Scale.
-North Korea watchdog website 38 North claimed the device’s yield was roughly 250 kilotons.
+The powerful explosion registered 5.8 to 6.1 on the Richter Scale.
+The North Korea watchdog website, 38 North, claimed the device’s yield was roughly 250 kilotons.
 The nuclear bomb dropped on Hiroshima, by way of comparison, was about 15 kilotons.

 [Featured Image by Chung Sung-Jun/Getty Images]